English ship Sovereign of the Seas

+Destruction

-DestructionSovereign became leaky and defective with age during the reign of William III, and was laid up at Chatham Dockyards for repairs late in 1695.
+Sovereign became leaky and defective with age during the reign of William III, and was laid up at Chatham Dockyards for repairs late in 1695.

-She ignominiously ended her days, in mid January 1696, by being burnt to the water line as a result of having been set on fire by accident.
+She ignominiously ended her days, in mid January 1696, by being burnt to the water line as a result of having been set on fire by accident (it was 1697 in continental Europe, due to more modern calendar there).
 A bosun, who was on night watch, left a candle burning unattended.
 Admitting to his fault he was court-martialled on 27 January 1696 and not only publicly flogged but also imprisoned at Marshalsea for the rest of his life.

 In her honour, naval tradition has kept the name of this ship afloat, and several subsequent ships have been named HMS Royal Sovereign.

 In popular culture

-A painting from this ship survives on the ceiling of Commissioners House at Chatham Dockyard, over the grand staircase.
-It depicts an assembly of the gods and depicts Mars being crowned by Neptune, surrounded by the goddesses Hope, Peace, Justice and Plenty.
-The painting is surrounded by a gilded frieze depicting sea creatures.
-It is attributed to James Thornhill, the King's Serjeant Painter.
-He painted the ceilings of the Royal Hospital Greenwich and the Dome of Saint Paul's Cathedral.

 Thomas Carew's poem "Upon the Royal Ship called the 'Sovereign of the Seas', built by Peter Pett, Master Builder; His Father, Captain Phineas Pett, Supervisor: 1637" is a paean to the vessel, calling it the eighth wonder of the world: